 What happens if your wife does not answer certain interrogatories or requests for production of documents, or other such discovery requests?
 Your attorney then files a motion to compel, asking the court to order her to answer appropriately the questions presented.
-Her failure to do so after being ordered by the court could lead to a contempt hearing.
+Her failure to do so after being ordered by the court could lead to a contempt hearing, and possibly attorney fees being paid for by the opposing party.